Games for Beginning Readers

 Tools

-The Concept box contains 1 game board, 110 concept cards, 4 player aids, 47 plastic tokens (39 cubes and 8 double cubes), and 1 storage tray.
+1 game board, 110 concept cards, 4 player aids, 47 plastic tokens (39 cubes and 8 double cubes), and 1 storage tray

-Develops creativity, abstract thinking, and communication skills as players use symbols to convey ideas without words.
+Creativity, abstract thinking, communication skills as players use symbols to convey ideas without words

 The sentences flow logically, but this is something that will be addressed in another article.
 Of course, it's not just the increasing complexity of texts that's a new element, but as we move further from learning to read, new challenges emerge.
 In my experience, mastering the basics of reading is a much smaller challenge from a motivational standpoint than practicing reading comprehension.
 After all, there's a huge difference between being able to read something and actually understanding it.
 However, board games can also be a great way to support this process.